Sign in to eRamp to place orders for the Pharmacoanalytical Shared Resource.

-Please contact us for consultation and to utilize the services and resources within the Pharmacoanalytical Shared Resource.
+Please contact us at email@example.com for consultation and to utilize the services and resources within the Pharmacoanalytical Shared Resource.

 The Pharmacoanalytic Shared Resource (PhASR) supports pre-clinical and clinical drug development at Ohio State by providing high-quality and cost-effective bioanalytical method development, quantitative sample analysis and pharmacokinetic/pharmacodynamic experimental design, data analysis and modeling.

 Analytical Method Development and Validation

 PhASR staff offers expertise in developing and validating quantitative assays optimally suited for small molecules and peptides (LC-MS/MS), protein therapeutics (ELISA), and oligonucleotide therapeutics (ELISA and qRT-PCR).
 Proper analytical method development ensures appropriate understanding of factors that could influence results obtained with bioanalytical measurements or with measures of drug activity.
 For example, lack of understanding about compound solubility and stability may lead to incorrect conclusions from in vitro or in vivo pharmacokinetic or pharmacodynamic studies.
 Full validation of a newly developed method, based on the Guidance for Industry, Bioanalytical Method Validation published by the U.S. Food and Drug Administration, is completed for all work involving clinical trials, and it is recommended for all methods producing results intended for publication in non-clinical studies.